KyunGraphy/Bookstore_Website/README.md

 The goal is to create an application that will allow you to be apart from standing in line and waiting for a store clerk to eventually check out your products.
 Online purchases are completed promptly, giving you more time to complete other chores!
 Furthermore, unlike at a store, courteous customer service experts are accessible 24 hours a day, seven days a week to assist you with locating, purchasing, and delivering your product.
 The major goal is to create a bookshop where consumers can come at any time of day from anywhere and examine the available books, pick any of them, and purchase by paying online or by cash on delivery.
 The administrator will regularly add any new books available to them for sale.
 The administrator will take books from the reputed publishers and vendors only.
 <h4 id="scope">Scope</h4>
--Understand and prepare detailed requirement and specifications -Prepare high level and detailed design specifications of the system -Prepare Test Plan and Test cases
+- Understand and prepare detailed requirement and specifications
+- Prepare high level and detailed design specifications of the system
+- Prepare Test Plan and Test cases
--Develop the system and coding
+- Develop the system and coding
--Perform unit testing, integration and system testing -Demonstrate a bug free application after suitable modification if needed.
+- Perform unit testing, integration and system testing
+- Demonstrate a bug free application after suitable modification if needed.
 <h3 id="technology">Technology</h3>
 <h4 id="html-css">HTML/CSS</h4>
 <h5>HTML</h5>